When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Embark on the trekking adventure of a lifetime through the Tian Shan Mountains

-Don’t Miss: The spectacle of eagle hunting which has been a part of Kyrgyzstan’s culture for generations.
+- Observe eagle hunting which has been a part of Kyrgyzstan’s culture for generations

 Daily Spending